Pathological limits in statistical mechanics: Abstract

 \section{Abstract}

-It is unveiled that some of the multi-variable limits used in statistical mechanics have been ill-defined in the mathematical sense.
-Along the line, it is suggested that significant progresses in non-equilibrium gas dynamics can be made by redefining, reinterpreting, and reformulating those limits.
+This paper shows that some of the limit-like quantities currently used in statistical mechanics are ill-defined in the mathematical sense.
+Along the line, it is shown that significant progresses in non-equilibrium gas dynamics can be made by redefining, reinterpreting, and reformulating those quantities.